iagocanalejas/regatas/README.md

 #                         category filter.
 #   -y [YEARS ...], --years [YEARS ...]
 #                         years to include in the data.
+#   -d DAY, --day DAY
+#                         day of the race for multiday races.
 #   --leagues-only
 #                         only races from a league.
 #   --branch-teams